Finax Blog

 Information which helps you to invest properly.

-Loss of work, longer sick leave, leaking roof, broken car or unexpectedly high energy ar-rears.
-If you do not want such relatively common problems to get out of hand and require unnecessary loans, you need to be prepared for them.
-The emergency fund serves exactly for this purpose.
-But how much should you “put aside “?
-Where should you keep the emergency fund?
-Is your current bank account sufficient or can you invest it?
+Job loss, prolonged sick leave, leaking roof, broken car, or unexpectedly high utility bills.
+To prevent such problems from spiraling out of control and necessitating expensive loans, you need to be prepared for them.
+An emergency fund serves exactly this purpose.
+How much should you set aside and where to keep the fund?
+Find out in our blog.

 Ján Tonka | Personal finance | 17.
 October 2019

-However, you can use the emergency fund (or at least part of it) also for sales in the stock market.
-While everyone will be panicking and saying that the end of the world is near next time the stock market fall, you can invest some of your saved money.
-Any decline in financial markets is an excellent opportunity to purchase in the long run.
+However, you can also utilize the emergency fund (or at least a part of it) in investing.
+During the next stock market decline, you can invest some of your saved money, while everyone around you will be panicking and saying that the end is near.
+In the long run, any decline in financial markets is an excellent opportunity to buy.
 Over the next few months, you can gradually rebuild your emergency fund.

-In general, it is recommended to hold money in bank account to cover the total household expenditures for 3-6 months.
-So, calculate all your monthly expenses (mortgage, energy, food, car costs, loans, insurance, etc.) and multiply the result by 3 to 6, depending on how big of an emergency fund you perceive as adequate.
+It is generally recommended to hold an amount worth 3-6 months of your household expenditures.
+To obtain it, sum up all your monthly expenses (mortgage, utility bills, food, car-related expenses, loans, insurance, etc.) and multiply the result by 3 to 6, depending on the amount of coverage you perceive as adequate.

-However, the topic of personal finance is always very individual and it is no different with the emergency fund.
-If you have a stable job in a prospective industry and in case of a loss of job you can easily get hired again under good conditions (doctors, IT specialists, etc.), there is no need to accumulate too much cash.
+The optimal personal finance solution is usually different for each individual, and emergency fund is no different.
+If you have a stable job in a prospective industry which allows you to land a new job easily if you get fired (doctors, IT specialists, etc.), there is no need to hold too much cash.

-On the other hand, if you work in sectors that could be greatly threatened by the next recession (car manufacturers, ordinary bank clerk, etc.), you should be more careful and have more cash prepared.
+On the other hand, if you work in fields or occupations that could be greatly threatened by the next recession (car manufacturers, bank clerks, etc.), you should be more cautious and save up a larger cash buffer.

-It is important that this money is available at all times.
-However, the ideal place for a emergency fund is not your current account from which you pay all of your current expenses.
-You could easily slip away and spend it on everyday expenses.
-Who wouldn't be tempted to buy a new wardrobe piece, a better phone, or go on a more exotic holiday when you have a few thousand euros in your account to spare.
+This money must remain available at all times.
+However, your current account is not the ideal place to store your emergency fund.
+It would be too easy to slip and spend it on everyday expenses.
+Who wouldn't be tempted to buy a new wardrobe piece, a better phone, or go on a more exotic holiday when you have a few thousand euros in your account to spare?

-Instead, set up a separate (ideally saving) account for it.
+Instead, set up a separate (ideally saving) account for this purpose.
 Most banks now offer the possibility to open one or even more savings accounts free of charge in addition to a current account.
-The money deposited in these accounts will, however, not earn you anything, but that is not their goal.
+However, beware that depositing money into such accounts will not yield any return.
+After all, it's not their purpose to serve for wealth building.

-The emergency fund that you hold in your bank account is an insurance.
-Not an investment.
-And do you know what the insurance does?
+The emergency fund that you hold in your bank account is a form of insurance, not an investment.
+And do you know what insurance does?
 It costs you money.
-Whether in the form of a direct payment to the insurance company or like in this case in form of lost profit and depreciation due to inflation.
+Whether in the form of a direct payment to the insurance company or, like in this case, in the form of lost returns and erosion of value due to inflation.

 Boost your financial knowledge

-Most of the money is kept by the majority of people in their current account in the bank, where they are depreciated by 2-3% each year due to inflation.
-One euro held in a current account for 10 years thus loses on average one third of its value.
+Most people keep their savings in current accounts where inflation erodes 2-3% of their value each year.
+One euro held in a current account for 10 years thus loses one third of its original value over an average decade.

-Therefore, it is not worth holding too much money in your bank account.
-You can also invest part of the emergency fund.
-A conservative portfolio consisting of 50% equities and 50% bonds is also capable of generating attractive returns in the medium and long term.
-Over the last 5 years, you would earn approximately 4.8% per year.
+Therefore, holding too much money in your bank account is vastly unprofitable, especially when you consider the possibility of investing a part of your emergency fund.
+For example, a conservative portfolio composed of 50% equities and 50% bonds is capable of generating attractive returns in the medium and long term.
+Over the last 5 years, it would earn approximately 4.8% per year.

-Even a portfolio that consists of 30% equities and 70% bonds would have earned you almost 3.2% per year over the past 5 years, surpassing inflation and preserving the purchasing power of your money.
+Even a portfolio composed of 30% equities and 70% bonds would have earned you almost 3.2% per year over the past 5 years, beating inflation and preserving the purchasing power of your emergency savings.

 Achieve higher returns

-You do not want to get into a situation where you will lose your job due to the financial crisis and you will be forced to withdraw money from your long-term investments at a time when the markets will temporarily fall.
-The emergency fund protects not only you, but also your long-term financial assets.
+You want to avoid a state where you lose your job due to a crisis and find yourself forced to withdraw money from investment accounts right at a time when the markets are in a temporary decline.
+The emergency fund doesn't only protect you, it also covers your long-term investments.

-If you do not have an emergency fund yet, start to deposit at least 10% of your net income as soon as possible.
-In one year’s time, you will save 1,2 times of your monthly salary and in less than 3 years you will create a reserve of almost four monthly net salaries.
-Don't postpone it until later, because by then it might be too late.
+If you do not have an emergency fund yet, start saving at least 10% of your net income as soon as possible.
+In one year’s time, you will save 1.2 times of your monthly salary and in less than 3 years, you will create a reserve of almost four monthly net salaries.
+Don't postpone it until later, it might be too late by then.

 Ján Tonka